vekatze/neut/book/src/in-a-linear-language.md

 The variables `x`, `y`, `z`, and `f` are used exactly once.
 Such a use of a variable is called "linear".

-In such a language, we just have to allocate memory when a value is introduced and deallocate unnecessary parts after the value is used.
+In such a language, we just have to allocate memory when a value is defined and deallocate unnecessary parts after the value is used.
 This can be done because, in such a language, we know that a value won't be used ever again if once used.
 In a linear language, static memory management is almost trivial.

 ## Going Out of Linearity